zamibd/x-ui/README.md

 ### Usage

-X-UI supports daily traffic notification, panel login reminder and other functions through the Tg robot.
-To use the Tg robot, you need to apply for the specific application tutorial.
-You can refer to the [blog](https://coderfan.net/how-to-use-telegram-bot-to-alarm-you-when-someone-login-into-your-vps.html)
-Set the robot-related parameters in the panel background, including:
+The web panel supports daily traffic, panel login, database backup, system status, client info, and other notification and functions through the Telegram Bot.
+To use the bot, you need to set the bot-related parameters in the panel, including:

-- Tg robot Token
+- Telegram Token
-- Tg robot ChatId
-- Tg robot cycle runtime, in crontab syntax
-- Tg robot Expiration threshold
-- Tg robot Traffic threshold
-- Tg robot Enable send backup in cycle runtime
+- Admin Chat ID(s)
+- Notification Time (in cron syntax)
+- Database Backup
-- Tg robot Enable CPU usage alarm threshold
+- CPU Load Threshold Notification

+**Crontab Time Format**

 Reference syntax:

+- `*/30 * * * *` - Notify every 30 minutes, every hour
-- 30 \* \* \* \* \* //Notify at the 30s of each point
+- `30 * * * * *` - Notify at the 30th second of each minute
-- 0 \*/10 \* \* \* \* //Notify at the first second of each 10 minutes
+- `0 */10 * * * *` - Notify at the start of every 10 minutes
-- @hourly // hourly notification
+- `@hourly` - Hourly notification
-- @daily // Daily notification (00:00 in the morning)
+- `@daily` - Daily notification (00:00 AM)
-- @every 8h // notify every 8 hours
+- `@every 8h` - Notify every 8 hours

+For more info about [Crontab](https://acquia.my.site.com/s/article/360004224494-Cron-time-string-format)

 ### Features

-- Report periodic
+- Periodic reporting
-- Login notification
+- Login notifications
-- CPU threshold notification
+- CPU load threshold notifications
-- Threshold for Expiration time and Traffic to report in advance
+- Advance notifications for expiration time and traffic
-- Support client report menu if client's telegram ID or telegram UserName added to the user's configurations
+- Client reporting menu with Telegram ID or username in configurations
-- Support telegram traffic report searched with UUID (VMESS/VLESS) or Password (TROJAN) - anonymously
+- Anonymous traffic reports, search by UUID (VLESS/VMess) or Password (Trojan/Shadowsocks)
-- Menu based bot
+- Menu-based bot
-- Search client by email ( only admin )
+- Client search by email (admin only)
-- Check all inbounds
+- Inbound checks
-- Check server status
+- System status check
-- Check depleted users
+- Depleted client checks
-- Receive backup by request and in periodic reports
+- Backup on request and in periodic reports
-- Multi language bot
+- Multilingual support
 </details>

 ## Troubleshoots